a1baseai/a1base-nextjs-template/README.md

-# 🤖 A1Base AI Chat Agent Template
+# 🤖 A1Framework

+## The AI Framework for Conversational Agents That Work With You

-A professional, production-ready template for building AI-powered chat agents using [A1Base](https://a1base.com) and [Next.js](https://nextjs.org).
-This template enables multi-channel communication through WhatsApp, Email, Slack, Teams, and SMS, with a focus on WhatsApp integration.
+**A1Framework** is a professional, production-ready framework for building AI-powered chat agents using [A1Base](https://a1base.com) and [Next.js](https://nextjs.org).
+It enables seamless multi-channel communication through WhatsApp, Email, Slack, Teams, and SMS, with a special focus on WhatsApp integration.
+Powered by OpenAI's GPT-4, A1Framework provides a robust foundation for creating intelligent, responsive, and customizable conversational agents.

 <div align="center">